A Foodcentric Life

 Ingredients to make beef barley vegetable soup in bowls.

-• Onion: Yellow, brown, or a sweet onion for full flavor.
+• Onion - Yellow, brown, or sweet onion all work.

 Substitutions and Variations

-• To add volume to feed more hungry mouths, add 1-2 cups more broth and an 8-ounce package of frozen mixed vegetables such as corn, carrots, green beans, and peas.
-It's how I originally made this soup.
+• Stretch the soup - To feed a few more hungry mouths, add 1-2 cups more broth and an 8-ounce bag of frozen mixed vegetables (corn, carrots, green beans, peas).

-This is stovetop directions.
-For Instant Pot directions, please see the notes section of the recipe card.
-To make beef barley vegetable soup you need a large pot like a 5 ½ quart dutch oven.
+These are the stovetop directions.
+For Instant Pot instructions, see the Notes section in the recipe card.
+You'll need a large, heavy pot, like a 5½-quart Dutch oven.

 Slicing beef chuck roast into cuber on a white cutting board.